-There is a room with a round table just as we see it in medieval castles.
-This is where God’s council meets and strategises.
+There is a room with a round table, as we see it in medieval castles.
+This is where God’s council meets and strategizes.
 Jesus and his ministers of the fivefold sit and write the stories of the time at hand.

-Each monastery only houses a handful of people, mainly prophets and teachers just as it was in Antioch.
+Each monastery only houses a handful of people, mainly prophets and teachers, just as in Antioch.

-At times, some of them that had come to the monastery are sent by the Spirit to go back into the plane – Apostels.
-In the plane they multiply what they have seen in the monastery, a full fledged fivefold to serve the people of the plane.
+Occasionally, some of them that had come to the monastery are sent by the Spirit to return to the plain—Apostles.
+In the plain, they multiply what they have seen in the monastery, a full-fledged fivefold, to serve the people of the plane.

 Let’s call the permanent inhabitants of the monastery monks.
 Not that they walk around in cowls and have tonsures.
 But their look is very special.